Limit (or Jurisdiction) of Small Claims Court

-We recommend contacting the Collin County court clerk before proceeding down to the courthouse to file your action.
+The clerk at the courthouse can be an excellent resource for your case.
 The clerk is knowledgeable at all of the procedures and will be able to inform you of any specific local procedures for Collin County.
 We recommend calling the clerk’s office to ensure the courthouse is open.
-While the clerk can help you with procedural issues, the clerk is not able to give legal advice.
-They will direct you to an attorney if answering your question would require that.
+Remember, the court clerk is trained to assist with procedural questions, but is not able to give legal advice.

 Collin County Court Locations